willic3/pylith/examples/strikeslip-maxwell-2d/README.md

 ## Step 9: Refinement level 2, 2nd order, BDF order 3, adaptive.

-This example is the second in a set of simulations where we try different time stepping schemes with adaptive time stepping.
+This example is the 4th in a set of simulations where we try different time stepping schemes with adaptive time stepping.
 All of these simulations use a refinement level of 2, and displacement basis order of 2.
 They are meant to be compared to the higher resolution reference model (step05).
 This one uses BDF order 3 with adaptive time stepping.